Where did I go: Reykjavik – Iceland

 As you approach one the falls, the crevice is obscured from view, so that it appears that a mighty river simply vanishes into the earth.
 On this winter day, a large part of the falls is frozen solid and it looks like a vision from a Nordic fairy tale.

-After 10 minutes at the falls, a blizzard suddenly comes down, so by the time we have made the 10 minute walk to the car park, we all look like Yetis.
+After 10 minutes at the falls, a blizzard suddenly comes down, so by the time we have made the 10 minute walk to the car park, we are all covered in snow and look like Yetis.

 1700: Back to the hotel.